 An Aggressive Order will match against any other order on the opposite side.

 Applicable for US & EU Repos and TBAs.

-Indicates if an order was submitted for market making obligation.
+Indicates if an order was submitted for market making obligation as required for MIFID.

 Applicable only for EU fixed income markets.

 Boolean: flags a managed order.

 Indicates the type of short sale on Sell orders only as required for MiFID.